aureliengoulon/Archive-Server-Project/README.md

 ======================
 Please, follow the following setup to run the scripts.
 The server-side should be running vshserver.sh in the first place.
-Make this file executable and execute it.
+Make this file executable and run it.
 The server can be runned locally for testing purposes.

 Only then, the client-side can connect to the server.
 It must provide an available client port to receive the messages on its side (8080 or 8888 should do it).